Tygron/tygron-ai-suite/README.md

 For Linux and Mac users, it might be required to follow the extra steps described at (https://docs.anaconda.com/anaconda/install/)

 ## Import and setup environment automatically
 Once installed, open the Anaconda Navigator app.
+In case you have trouble starting it up on Linux, follow [these instructions](#ubuntu-linux-shell-script-for-starting-anaconda-navigator)

 Once open, make sure the application is updated to the latest version.
 Next, select the environments tab and in the bar below, select the option import an environment from a local file.
 Select the tygronai.yml file provided by this repository.
 Please note that importing this environment may take a while.

 When the import is completed, you can optionally select this environment as your default.
 In the upper left corner of the Anaconda-navigator app, select File > Preferences.
 For the option "Default conda environment" select tygronai.